JudeQuintana/terraform-main/centralized_egress_dual_stack_full_mesh_trio_demo/docs/WHITEPAPER.md

 ## Acknowledgments

-The author thanks the ancestors who paved the path for this personal spirtual journey of growth and for the love and support of my family and friends.
+The author thanks the ancestors who paved the path for this personal spiritual journey of growth, for the love and support of my family and friends.

 ---